FOR CLARIFICATION ON DIVISION ONE AND DIVISION TWO ATHLETES, THE FOLLOWING RULES APPLY:

 Athletes will compete by gender in the following age groups: 14-17, 18-29, 30-39, 40-49, 50-59, 60-69, 70+.
 Children under 14 years of age will compete in designated children's events in the following age groups: 5 and under, 6-10, and 11-13.
 Age on the day of Opening Ceremonies will apply.

-Volleyball, 3-on-3 basketball (adult and youth), relay events in track and swimming and the mixed doubles events will be one open age category—i.e., no age classifications.
+Volleyball, 3-on-3 basketball (adult and youth), relay events in track and swimming will be one open age category—i.e., no age classifications.
 All other events are age categorized.
 In doubles events that are age-categorized, if the members of a pair are in different age groups, the pair will be classified in the younger age group.
 If one of the players is under 18, the pair will play in the adult category.

-PLEASE NOTE: TEAM SPORTS IN GENERAL ARE RESTRICTED TO SOLID ORGAN RECIPIENTS
+PLEASE NOTE: TEAM SPORTS ARE RESTRICTED TO SOLID ORGAN RECIPIENTS

 ONLY.
-DIVISION II COMPETITORS ARE NOT ELIGIBLE FOR TEAM SPORTS.
+DIVISION II AND DONOR FAMILY COMPETITORS ARE NOT ELIGIBLE FOR TEAM SPORTS.

 In 2014, The Transplant Games of America began including additional transplant competitors to the field.
 A separate category of competitors will be added to the medal groups to ensure competitive fair play.